-- Notification of possible retention must be identified on the 3rd quarter progress report. - If parents fail to contact the school, a follow-up letter will be sent home by the teacher requesting a conference.
-If parents do not respond to the follow-up letter, the teacher should contact the parents by phone. - Those students who have not mastered the necessary skills may be retained twice during grades K-6.
-One year of pre-first will count as retention. - Minimum acceptable average for promotion is 60%. - If a student averages 65% or lower in more than one subject area, possible retention could be considered. - NOTE: Consideration for Tier 2/Title I Intervention will remain at 70%. - Recommendation from the teacher(s) will be presented to the Promotion/Retention Committee.
-The committee makes the final decision to promote or retain a student.
-Those students who have NOT mastered the necessary skills may be retained twice during grades K-6. - The decision of promotion/retention will be based on passing Language Arts, math, and one of the social sciences (science or social studies).
+- Notification of possible retention must be identified on the 3rd quarter progress report. - If parents fail to make contact with the school, a follow-up letter will be sent home by the teacher requesting a conference.
+If parents do not respond to the follow-up letter, the teacher should contact parents by phone. - Those students who have not mastered the necessary skills may not be retained more than once during grade K-8. - Due to the implementation of the Alabama Literacy Act, students may be promoted, retained, or placed. - Any K 8 student who is placed or retained must have a personalized learning plan with specific, tiered intervention strategies in place with the next teacher(s).
+These interventions must be monitored accordingly The personalized learning plan, along with the applied classroom interventions must be communicated to the legal parent/guardian.
+Any teacher meetings about student progress in the tiered interventions must include the legal parent/guardian. - Kindergarten: Minimum acceptable average for promotion is 80%. - First and Second Grade: Minimum acceptable average for promotion is 70%. - Third through Fourth Grade: Minimum acceptable average for promotion is 60%.
+NOTE: Consideration for Tier 2/Title Intervention will remain at a year to date average of 70%. - Recommendation from the teachers will be presented to the Promotion/Placement/Retention Committee, which is made up of the Problem-Solving Team (PST).
+The committee makes the final decision to promote, to place, or retain a student. - In grades 1 and 2, the decision of promotion/placement/retention will be based on passing English Language Arts and Math. - In grades 3 through 6, the decision of promotion/placement/retention will be based on passing English Language Arts, Math, and one of the Social Sciences (Science or Social Studies).